 People have died to support democracy.
 People have died to give you the right to vote.
 Many people around the world aren’t enfranchised.
 If you are able to vote on June the 8th – think yourself lucky.
 Voting is a fundamental right which has been hard fought for.
 And while it is our right to vote we are privileged in being able to do so.

 If you don’t vote tomorrow, but you dislike who gets voted to power you don’t really have a leg to stand on if you want to complain.
 You had the chance to make your choice and you wasted it.

 I urge you all.
-On June the 8th go to your nearest polling station and make at least some form of mark on your ballot paper.
+Go to your nearest polling station and make at least some form of mark on your ballot paper.
 I do not care which box you cross as long as you vote.
 It is your future.

 Originally posted by Katharyn Daniels on https://katharyndaniels.wordpress.com/